-- 176 reports, or 79%, were Satisfied Reports, issued in cases where the CPC was satisfi ed with the RCMP's disposition of the complaint.
+- 161 reports, or 81%, were Satisfied Reports, issued in cases where the CPC was satisfied with the RCMP's disposition of the complaint.

-- The remaining 6 reports, or 3%, included those issued in response to Chair-initiated complaints, and those in which the complainant withdrew their request for review.
+- The remaining 6 reports, or 3%, included those issued in response to Chair-initiated complaints, and those in which the complainant withdrew his or her request for review.

-When handling a formal complaint against the RCMP, the aim of the CPC is to steer each complaint through the complaint process—from the initial lodging of the complaint through to its conclusion—in as timely a manner as possible and ideally within one calendar year.
+When handling a formal complaint against the RCMP, the aim of the CPC is to steer each complaint through the process—from the initial lodging through to its conclusion—in as timely a manner as possible and ideally within one calendar year.

 Conducting the full range of complaint investigation and review within the one calendar year target is dependent upon the RCMP's response times.

 |Action||Number of Days Recommended by the CPC|